Part 1 J.D. Program

 Students may not receive more than four credit hours total of combined competition credit towards their degree requirements.

-In order to receive credit, the following conditions must be met:
+To receive credit, the following conditions must be met:

 - The student must be a second or third year law student in good standing;